Family Law

 Yes.
 Misconduct is one of the 17 statutory factors under Section 3701.
 It does not automatically bar or guarantee an award but is weighed alongside all other factors in the court’s analysis.

-Spousal support and alimony are part of a broader set of financial issues resolved in divorce.
-For a full overview of family law matters we handle, visit our Family Law practice page.
-For how divorce proceedings work in Pennsylvania, see our page on divorce in Pennsylvania.
-For how child support interacts with spousal support calculations, see our page on child support in Pennsylvania.
+Spousal support and alimony are part of a broader set of financial issues resolved in Pennsylvania divorce proceedings.
+For a full overview, visit our Pennsylvania family law practice page.
+For how child support in Pennsylvania interacts with spousal support calculations, see our child support page.
 For cases where combined income exceeds the guideline cap, see Alimony Exposure in High-Income Pennsylvania Divorces.